davidlattimore/wild/BENCHMARKING.md

     * You can check what each file is linking using `tail -n 1 /tmp/wild/ripgrep/*/run-with`
     * In the case of ripgrep it is '6'
 * You can then run `/tmp/wild/ripgrep/6/run-with wild` and that will rerun the link with wild

+When you run `run-with wild`, the linker may print warnings for unsupported flags.
+It's a good idea to edit the `run-with` script to change / delete these flags.
+This will make comparison with other linkers more fair, since some of these unsupported flags may involve other linkers doing significant amounts of extra work.

 ### Run benchmark with hyperfine